Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 masters for fault tolerance.
 When the leading master goes down, a standby master is elected to become the new leading master.

-#### Leader Master
+#### Leading Master

 Only one master process can be the leading master in an Alluxio cluster.
 The leading master is responsible for managing the global metadata of the system.
-This includes file system metadata (e.g. the namespace tree), block metadata (e.g. block locations), and worker capacity metadata (free and used space).
+This includes file system metadata (e.g. the file system inode tree), block metadata (e.g. block locations), and worker capacity metadata (free and used space).
 Alluxio clients interact with the leading master to read or modify this metadata.
 All workers periodically send heartbeat information to the leading master to maintain their participation in the cluster.
 The leading master does not initiate communication with other components; it only responds to requests via RPC services.
-The leading master writes journals to a distributed persistent storage to allow for recovery of master state information.
+The leading master records all file system transactions to a distributed persistent storage to allow for recovery of master state information; the set of records is referred to as the journal.
-(TODO: at this point, i have no idea what a journal is, or any of the above metadata details in parenthesis above a brief explanation of what the namespace tree is or what a block is would be appreciated)

 #### Standby Masters